McHenry County Adoption Lawyer

 Vacating or Reversing an Adoption

 Under limited circumstances an adoption can be vacated or reversed after the fact.
 For example, a biological parent may petition a court to reverse an adoption based on a claim that the court lacked jurisdiction to enter the adoption, the biological parent was not given proper notice of the birth and/or the adoption.
 The consent forms invalid for technical reasons or the consent was attained by fraud or duress.
-The Anderson and Associates adoption attorneys are available to represent clients seeking to defend against petitions to vacate an adoption.
+Prime Law Group adoption attorneys are available to represent clients seeking to defend against petitions to vacate an adoption.
 When representing adoptive parents our attorneys will use their skill and experience to prevent and successful challenge to one of our adoptions.

 Adopting the Child of an Absent Biological Parent

 In parentage cases and following a divorce one of the biological parents sometimes disappears from the life of his or her child.
 In such circumstances the other parent together with his or her new spouse, partner, or other third party may be able to adopt the child with or without the consent of the absent biological parent.
-The Anderson and Associates adoption attorneys can represent paternal adoptive parents or absent spouses who contest the adoption to ensure the desired results.
+Prime Law Group adoption attorneys can represent paternal adoptive parents or absent spouses who contest the adoption to ensure the desired results.